jalle007/rest-service/README.md

+﻿# NodeJS REST service
-﻿# This is REST service written in NodeJS which is used for Android BCGLoginExample https://github.com/jalle007/BCGLoginExample
+This is REST service used for Android BCGLoginExample https://github.com/jalle007/BCGLoginExample